jtpcode/Zoo/README.md

 NOTE:
 You can use the provided seed.sql to create initial admin user (username, password = admin) and some data into needed tables.
 Only admin can add new staff members.
 New application users are regular users by default, not yet possible to change into admin status.

-Medical records, search etc. have not yet been implemented.
+Medical records (eläintietokanta):
+- the names of the animals are unique, so you search using names
+- adding or printing medical notes not yet implemented

 --